itsmartinwho/foresight-cdss-mvp/README.md

     ```
     This script will read the (now archived) TSV data and insert it into your Supabase tables.

 The application is configured to use Supabase by default.
-The older mechanism of reading from local TSV files (controlled by setting `NEXT_PUBLIC_USE_SUPABASE="false"`) is deprecated but available as a fallback for specific local debugging if needed.
-The data for this fallback was originally in `public/data/100-patients/` and has now been moved to `docs/archived-data/`.
+The older mechanism of reading from local TSV files (controlled by setting `